manuel-uberti/manuel-uberti.github.io/contact.md

 ---

-If you have any questions about me and my experience, or if you like to talk all things Emacs, just drop me an email at:
+If you have any questions about me and my experience, or if you like to talk all things Emacs, just drop me an email at [manuel.uberti@inventati.org](mailto:manuel.uberti@inventati.org)
-[manuel.uberti@inventati.org](mailto:manuel.uberti@inventati.org)

 I prefer encrypted emails, so you can use my [GPG